dotnet/AspNetCore.Docs/aspnetcore/security/index.md

 ## Secure authentication flows

 We recommend using the most secure secure authentication option.
-For Microsoft services, the most secure authentication is [managed identities](/entra/identity/managed-identities-azure-resources/overview).
+For Azure services, the most secure authentication is [managed identities](/entra/identity/managed-identities-azure-resources/overview).

-Resource Owner Password Credentials Grant:
+Avoid Resource Owner Password Credentials Grant because it:

 * Exposes the user's password to the client.
 * Is a significant security risk.